joerivanveen/bloembraaden/README.md

 You don’t have to setup anything, Bloembraaden checks for ‘extension_loaded’.

 ## Initial install
-The first install is done after you have prepared you config file and the two databases, as well as your webserver.
+The first install is done after you have prepared your config file and the two databases, as well as your webserver.
 Set `install` to `true` in the config and go to:

 `https://your_main_domain.tld/?admin_email=name@domain.tld&admin_password=difficult`